nickmachairas/doctorate/docs/references.rst

 .. _Al-Shafei1987:

 Al-Shafei, K. A. R. (1987), "Axial Load Capacities of Steel Pipe Piles in Sand," M.S.
 Thesis, University of Texas (May).

+.. _ASCE1941:

+American Society of Civil Engineers, ASCE.
+(1941).
+Progress Report of the Committee on the Bearing Capacity of Pile Foundations. *Proc.
+ASCE*.

 .. _Alyahyai1987: